 During the exciting time of having TTC on the horizon, something as boring as health insurance is probably the last thing on your mind.
 However, researching impacts to your health insurance and benefits before TTC is so important.
 It can save you thousands of dollars!

-However, I know this will drastically change during pregnancy due to all of the prenatal appointments, ultrasounds, testing, and procedures that can occur during those 40 weeks.
-Not to mention if I need any fertility treatments or have any health issues or complications during the postpartum period.
-With this in mind, I knew it would cost me a fortune if I was still on my high-deductible health insurance plan while TTC or during pregnancy.
+However, that will drastically change during pregnancy due to all of the prenatal appointments, ultrasounds, testing, and procedures that can occur during those 40 weeks.
+Not to mention if any fertility treatments are needed or if there are any health issues or complications during the postpartum period.
+With this in mind, it could cost you a fortune if you were on a high-deductible health insurance plan while TTC or during pregnancy or postpartum.

 What makes things tricky is you can typically only make adjustments to your health insurance selection during an annual open enrollment period.
 Unfortunately, becoming pregnant doesn’t usually allow you to adjust your health insurance outside of this open enrollment period.
 This means that, depending on the timing, you may need to adjust your health insurance even several months before TTC to save yourself the extra money.